scanapi/contributors/Core Team.md

 # ScanAPI Core Team

 The ScanAPI Core Team is a group of ScanAPI contributors that have demonstrated a lasting enthusiasm for the project and community.
-The Core Team has GitHub admin privileges on all Moya repos.
+The Core Team has GitHub admin privileges on all ScanAPI repos.

 ## Core Team Responsibilities